-For purposes of Elective Deferrals and Mandatory Pre-Tax Contributions, Compensation will include the following: stipends.
+For purposes of Elective Deferrals and Mandatory Pre-Tax Contributions, Compensation will include the following: Stipends and benefitted additional compensation.

-For purposes of Matching Contributions, Compensation will include the following: stipends.
+For purposes of Matching Contributions, Compensation will include the following: Stipends and benefitted additional compensation.

-Compensation will include wages paid during any period in which you are performing service in the uniformed services while on active duty for a period of more than 30 days that represents all or a portion of the wages you would have received if you were performing service for the Employer.
+Compensation will include wages paid during any period in which you are performing service in the uniformed services while on active duty for a period of more than 30 days that represents all or a portion of the wages you would have received if you were performing service for the Company.

-For purposes of Elective Deferrals and Mandatory Pre-Tax Contributions, Compensation will exclude the following: deferred compensation, expense allowances, and reimbursements.
+For purposes of Elective Deferrals and Mandatory Pre-Tax Contributions, Compensation will exclude the following: Deferred compensation, expense allowances, reimbursements, and non-benefitted additional compensation.

-For purposes of Matching Contributions, Compensation will exclude the following: deferred compensation, expense allowances, reimbursements, bonuses and leave cash-outs.
+For purposes of Matching Contributions, Compensation will exclude the following: Deferred compensation, expense allowances, reimbursements, and non-benefitted additional compensation.